markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Deploy the container on Cloud Run for Anthos, and set the minimum number of instances to zero.
 - [ ] Deploy the container on Cloud Run (fully managed), and set the minimum number of instances to zero.
-- [ ] Deploy the container on App Engine fle ible environment with autoscaling, and set the value min_instances to zero in the app.yaml.
+- [ ] Deploy the container on App Engine flexible environment with autoscaling, and set the value min_instances to zero in the app.yaml.
-- [ ] Deploy the container on App Engine fle ible environment with manual scaling, and set the value instances to zero in the app.yaml.
+- [ ] Deploy the container on App Engine flexible environment with manual scaling, and set the value instances to zero in the app.yaml.

 **[⬆ Back to Top](#table-of-contents)**

-### You have e perimented with Google Cloud using your own credit card and e pensed the costs to your company.
+### You have experimented with Google Cloud using your own credit card and expensed the costs to your company.
 Your company wants to streamline the billing process and charge the costs of your projects to their monthly invoice.
 What should you do?

 - [ ] Grant the financial team the IAM role of Billing Account User on the billing account linked to your credit card.
-- [ ] Set up BigQuery billing e port and grant your financial department IAM access to query the data.
+- [ ] Set up BigQuery billing export and grant your financial department IAM access to query the data.
 - [ ] Create a ticket with Google Billing Support to ask them to send the invoice to your company.
 - [ ] Change the billing account of your projects to the billing account of your company.